 The Traditional Member Finance segment includes products such as Advances and investments and the borrowing costs related to those assets.
 The FHLB assigns its investments to this segment primarily because they historically have been used to provide liquidity for Advances and to support the level and volatility of earnings from Advances.
-All interest rate swaps, including their market value adjustments, are allocated to the Traditional Member Finance segment.
-The FHLB executed all of its interest rate swaps in its management of market risk for the Traditional Member Finance segment.
-For the years ended 2022 and 2021, the FHLB entered into swaptions to minimize the prepayment risk in its overall mortgage asset portfolio and a portion of the related market value adjustments were allocated to the Traditional Member Finance Segment.
+All interest rate swaps, which are used in the management of market risk, and their corresponding market value adjustments, are allocated to the Traditional Member Finance segment.

 Income from the MPP is derived primarily from the difference, or spread, between the yield on mortgage loans and the borrowing cost of Consolidated Obligations outstanding allocated to this segment at the time debt is issued.
-MPP income also includes the gains (losses) on derivatives associated with the MPP segment, comprising all mortgage delivery commitments and forward rate agreements and a portion of swaptions.
-Beginning in 2023, the FHLB entered into swaptions to minimize the prepayment risk in the mortgage loans portfolio and, as such, all of the related market value adjustments were allocated to the MPP segment.
+MPP income also considers the market value gains (losses) on swaptions, which are used in managing prepayment risks, mortgage delivery commitments and forward rate agreements.